brpo01/MERN-STACK-3/mern-stack-3.md

 ```

 ## **Application Code Setup**

-- Create a Directory using the called Todo using the *mkdir* command and enter into the folder using the *cd* command
+- Create a Directory using the called Todo using the _mkdir_ command and enter into the folder using the _cd_ command

 ```
 $ mkdir Todo
 $ cd Todo
 ```

-- In that directory, initialize your project with `git init`, this will create a file called *package.json* which will house all the global and development dependencies that would be installed.
+- In that directory, initialize your project with `git init`, this will create a file called _package.json_ which will house all the global and development dependencies that would be installed.
 Follow all of the prompts until the end.

 ```
-$ git init
+$ npm init
 ```

 ## **Install ExpressJS & Other Dependencies**

-- Install Express using the *npm* command.
+- Install Express using the _npm_ command.
 NPM known as Node Package Manager is used for installing software on NodeJs.
 This package manager houses all of the dependencies that enable NodeJS to function.

 ```
 $ npm install express